kubevault/prometheus-exporter/docs/concepts/vault-server-crds/vaultserver.md

 ##### spec.authMethods[].path

-`spec.authMethods[].path` is a required field that specifies the path in which to enable the auth method.
+`spec.authMethods[].path` is a required field that specifies the path where to enable the auth method.

 ##### spec.authMethods[].description